Get familiar with the 4Ms model for influencer marketing and ace your next campaign.

 The “Internet Mix” is, under many aspects, still a valid model and can be a perfect guide to understanding the needs of a digital marketing campaign and if your planning is going in the right direction.

-With word of mouth becoming a more and more prominent aspect of digital marketing, especially influencer marketing, a new model came to light to frame how influencer marketing campaigns should be organized and their life cycle: the 4Ms model.
+With word of mouth and social proof becoming a more and more prominent aspect of digital marketing, especially influencer marketing, a new model came to light to frame how influencer marketing campaigns should be organized and their life cycle: the 4Ms model.

 Thanks to this model, you can identify the core tenants of an influencer marketing campaign and easily understand your positioning.